filethis/developer-docs/docs/front-end/ft-rendered-component.md

 ![Thumbnail](assets/ft-document-panel.png)

 We mentioned above that as documents start to be fetched from a company website for the connections created by a user, we display thumbnails of their first page in our web component.
 This uses an instance of our [ft-document-panel](https://filethis.github.io/ft-document-panel/components/ft-document-panel/) sub-component.

-The display of this panel is optional, but it gives the user a rewarding sense that real work is being done on their behalf.
+## The Next Step

+In the next section you'll look behind the live web component to see the code that is used to embed it into an HTML page.